jbcarreon123/jbcarreon123.github.io/src/pages/posts/web-responsiveness-do-it/index.md

 This also affects people who needs accessibility features, like zooming.
 Your site breaking due to it requiring a specific viewport makes it so people that needs zooming can't view your site properly.
 Same goes for sites that disables zooming entirely.

 # How do I make my site responsive?
 Use things like media queries and flexboxes to make your layout responsive.
 Depending on your current site's layout, it can vary from easily done to impossible to be done without a major overhaul, which is fine because it's not too late to implement responsiveness on your site!
+You can also do a separate page for mobile users, which is also fine but if you aren't using an SSG, it can be difficult to sync data around.

-Also, consider trying your site in different sizes, like resize your browser window, use [your browser's mobile viewport emulator](https://www.digitalcitizen.life/emulate-mobile-device-desktop-browser/), or just visiting your site on your phone!
+Also, consider trying your site in different sizes, like resizing your browser window, use [your browser's mobile viewport emulator](https://www.digitalcitizen.life/emulate-mobile-device-desktop-browser/), or just visiting your site on your phone!

 # Resources
 Here's some resources you want to see when you're making your site responsive: